axelrindle/collections/README.md

 # collections
-This repository holds a list of projects from my starred ones which I like the most.
+This repository holds collections of projects that I like.

 ## Table of contents
 * Software and Libraries